 Purpose:

-The Cowichan Stewardship Round Table (CSRT) establishes a forum to share information, develop partnerships, identify and rank projects (on a watershed scale), pool resources, attract funds and use collaboration and innovation to solve long-standing problems.
+The Cowichan Stewardship Round Table (CSRT) provides a forum to share information, develop partnerships, identify and rank projects (on a watershed scale), pool intellectual resources, and use collaboration and innovation to solve long-standing problems.
 It is interdisciplinary and ecosystem based, and blends technical and management working perspectives that reflect a community of interests in watershed sustainability.
-Membership is open and inclusive of any agency, organization, private sector business or individual with interest in the CSRT’s objectives and collaborative process, and who can add value and promote consensus-building.
+Membership is open and inclusive of any agency, organization, private sector business or individual with interest in the CSRT’s objectives and collaborative process, and who can add value and promote consensus-building.The CSRT has a broad and flexible mandate and recognizes that the health of the watershed as whole is intricately linked to the health of fish and wildlife populations.

 Objectives:

+To help mitigate the challenges that climate change presents.

-use the CSRT as a model of progressive change in resource management decision-making at the watershed and community level.
+To use the CSRT as a model of progressive change in resource management decision-making at the watershed and community level.

+To provide a clearing house for ideas and information

+to promote a respectful and safe environment for discussion of watershed limiting factors and potential solutions for restoration or enhancement.

-Review biological limiting factors and land/water use issues that may impact the Cowichan and Koksilah’s fish, wildlife and recreation resources.
+To identify, help implement and monitor habitat restoration and enhancement projects which address biological limiting factors and land/water use issues that may impact the Cowichan and Koksilah’s watersheds

-Identify, implement and monitor habitat restoration and enhancement projects that meet CSRT objectives and priorities, within annual work plans and budget frameworks.

-Acquire, pool and administer funds to support CSRT work plans and priorities.
+To support members in grant applications.

+As new information or research results become available, utilize speakers to broaden the local knowledge base and help project planning.

-Promote CSRT work plans, partnerships and successes through media outreach and community education.
+To promote CSRT work plans, partnerships and successes through outreach and community education.

 Liaise with other stewardship round tables and organizations espousing similar principles, objectives and activities, especially where there are important synergies to be gained from close cooperation.

+To encourage educational opportunities to increase the public’s knowledge of the Cowichan and Koksilah watersheds.

 Administration:

-The Chair or Co-Chairs rotate annually.
+The Chair or Co-Chairs and secretary will rotate annually.
 Meetings will be held at community venues in Duncan on the 3rd Thursday of each month.
-A monthly agenda will be solicited from members and draft agenda circulated by the Chair (or Co-Chair) before regular CSRT meetings.
+A monthly agenda will be solicited from members and draft agenda circulated by the Chair (or Co-Chair) one week in advance before regular CSRT meetings.
+Input to agenda is welcomed.
 Meeting minutes/action items will be subsequently distributed before the next scheduled monthly meeting.

+Acceptances of donations to CSRT are subject to consensus agreement to avoid conflict of interests.

 Decision Making